hamza-cskn/block-sqlite/README.md

 ```

 ## BlokSQLiteAPI
-Makes your databases efficient.
-Allows you to manage your sqlite databases without hard coding.
+Allows you to manage your SQLite databases without hard coding.

+## Why should you use an API?
+Hard code means undevelopable code.
+Using APIs saves your code from being hard code (most of time).
+Purpose of this API is, completely save you from hard coded database classes.
+The hard code problem is one of most dangerous thing in software engineering.

 ## How to connect database
 1. Create SQLHandler class of your plugin.